-Eligibility for financial aid is determined on the basis of financial need.
-Financial aid is available to eligible students to help meet education-related expenses.
-The types of financial aid available include grants, loans, and scholarships.
+Financial aid is any grant, scholarship, or educational loan offered for the express purpose of helping a student pay for educationally related expenses.
+Eligibility for financial aid is determined on the basis of financial need and/or academic achievement.
 Grants and scholarships are "gift aid" and need not be repaid.
 Loans must be repaid to the lender over an extended period, typically after the student leaves school.

-All applicants for financial aid are required to do the following:
+Applicants for financial aid are required to do the following: